-Auckland Airport Authority Shoots Runaway Security Dog
+Auckland Airport Authority Shoot Runaway Security Dog

 — juliette banks (@julzbanks) March 16, 2017

 Many have since criticized Auckland Airport for making the decision to kill the dog.
 Many have suggested that the Airport Authorities should have considered tranquilizing the dog, instead of killing it.
 But an expert vet has commented that killing the dog was indeed the best option available.
 Callum Irvine who is the head of vet services at the New Zealand Veterinary Association has been a vet for 19 years.
-He put his point across as follows.
+He put his point across as follows:

 “There just isn’t ready access to tranquilizer guns and darts in New Zealand, and even if authorities did manage to get their hands on one in time, there are so many other factors to take into consideration, like how close the animal is, the animal’s weight, age, and how much adrenaline was also running through the body.”

 According to Irvine, even though vets do have access to sedative drugs in their clinics, they wouldn’t carry tranquilizer guns with them, since they would have little use for them.
-Irvine justifies his statement as follows.
+Irvine justifies his statement as follows:

 “The bottom line is that probably no vet clinic in the country actually has or uses tranquilizer guns or darts anymore.
 The only place that you might see a tranquilizer gun used is in a wildlife park or in a zoo, and even then, very rarely – it’s a fairly crude form of delivery of sedation.”

 Irvine further added that to administer such as dart, authorities would need to get close to the animal, since most tranquilizer darts are designed for animals that are kept in enclosures.
 Irvine said that it would simply be impossible to administer a sedative drug to a dog on the loose, further adding that even if there were such a dart, there would be no way of accurately deciding the dosage of the sedative.
 Irvine says that a partially sedated animal can be more distressed and confused than an unsedated animal.
-All in all, Irvine suggested that the Auckland Airport authorities simply did what they had to do.
+All and all, Irvine suggested that the Auckland Airport authorities simply did what they had to do.

 “We don’t know the circumstances under which the dog was shot this morning – but the reality is that it administering sedative to an animal on the loose can be very difficult.
 If it’s not done right, a partially sedated animal can become even more distressed, and fearful and difficult to manage – and become even more of a danger to those around it.”